Weakly bound $H$ dibaryon from SU(3)-flavor-symmetric QCD

-From the fitted value for the coefficient of the exponential, the overlaps of the energy eigenstates with the states created by our operators can also be estimated.
-For each frame that includes a spin-one operator, we typically find one eigenstate that has strong overlap with only that spin-one operator, allowing for a simple identification of the spin-one dominated states.
+The fits also yield the couplings between each energy eigenstate and our operators.
+For each frame that includes a spin-one operator, we find one eigenstate that has strong overlap with only that operator, allowing for a simple identification of the spin-one dominated states.

-Figure~\ref{fig:eff_energy_P1_E0} shows the effective energy difference $\Delta E_{\rm eff}(t)\equiv -\frac{d}{dt}\log R(t)$ and the extracted $\Delta E$ for the ground state in frame $(0,0,1)$ on three ensembles that differ primarily in their lattice spacing.
+Figure~\ref{fig:eff_energy_P1_E0} shows the effective energy difference $\Delta E_{\rm eff}(t)\equiv -\frac{d}{dt}\log R(t)$ and the extracted $\Delta E$ for the ground state in frame $(0,0,1)$ on four ensembles that differ primarily in their lattice spacing.
 This level is particularly important because it is the closest to the bound-state pole determined in the phase shift analysis.
-An overview of the finite-volume spectrum is shown in Fig.~\ref{fig:nf_3_spectra}, where the energy shifts are translated to the center-of-mass momentum $p$.
-For every level, these two figures show a clear increasing trend as the lattice spacing is reduced, indicating that discretization effects are quite sizeable.
+An overview of the finite-volume spectrum is shown in Fig.~\ref{fig:nf_3_spectra}, where the energy shifts are transformed to the center-of-mass momentum $p$.
+For every level, these two figures show a clear increasing trend as the lattice spacing is reduced, indicating that discretization effects are significant.

 Given the two-particle scattering amplitude, Lüscher's finite-volume quantization condition~\cite{Luscher:1990ux} and its generalizations~\cite{Rummukainen:1995vs, Briceno:2013lba, Briceno:2014oea} determine the finite-volume spectrum, up to exponentially suppressed corrections, between the $t$-channel cut ($p^2 > -m_\pi^2/4$) and the three-particle threshold ($E_\text{cm} < 2m_B + m_\pi$).
 Since the quantization condition is diagonal in spin~\cite{Briceno:2013lba, Briceno:2014oea}, the spin-one part of the scattering amplitude does not affect the spin-zero finite-volume spectrum, and we choose to ignore the spin-one states.
 In addition, we neglect higher partial waves starting from ${}^1D_2$.
 In this case, the quantization condition yields the ${}^1S_0$ phase shift $\delta(p)$ at the momentum corresponding to each finite-volume energy level: